vmartinlupion98/database/README.txt

-This repository includes de database to be import in a schema called 'superheroes'.
+This repository includes de database.
+The first step to run the app is to import the database in a schema called 'superheroes'.